tmehta12/LIFE748-Git-workshop/6_Adding_a_feature.md

 # Chapter 6.
 Adding a feature

 ## Learning Outcomes
-> - How to update your code
+> - Updating something e.g., code.
-> - How to create a new branch
+> - Creating a new branch for updating.
-> - How to retrieve or look at previous versions of the code
+> - Retrieving or examining previous versions of something e.g., code.

 ## 6.1 Modifications

-Now, we need to update our random-reads.py code to allow us to alter the length of the reads returned.
+Now, we need to update our `random-reads.py` code to allow us to alter the length of the reads returned.
 We'll do this in a new branch in case our modifications break something.

 First, let's create a new branch my checking out the latest commit into a new branch (called `specify-readlength`):